PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Experiments

-In this section, all models are equipped with the anchor-based RPN head as in \cite{yan2018second, shi2020part}, and all experiments are conducted on the vehicle category of Waymo Open Dataset~\cite{Sun_2020_CVPR}.
+We conduct all ablation experiments with the center-based RPN head~\citep{yin2021center} on three categories (vehicle, pedestrian and cyclist) of Waymo Open Dataset~\citep{Sun_2020_CVPR}, and the mAPH of LEVEL 2 difficulty is adopted as the evaluation metric.

 \textbf{Effects of Voxel-to-Keypoint Scene Encoding.} In Sec.~\ref{sec:vsa}, we propose the voxel-to-keypoint scene encoding strategy to encode the global scene features to a small set of keypoints, which serves as a bridge between the backbone network and the proposal refinement network.
-As shown in the $2^{nd}$ and $4^{th}$ rows of Table~\ref{tab:exp_vsa_roigrid}, our proposed voxel-to-keypoint encoding strategy achieves comparable performance with the UNet-based decoder by summarizing the scene features to much less point-wise features than the UNet-based decoder.
-For instance, our voxel set abstraction module encodes the whole scene to around $4k$ keypoints for feeding into the RoI-grid pooling module, while the UNet-based decoder network needs to summarize the scene features to around $80k$ point-wise features, which validates the effectiveness of our proposed voxel-to-keypoint scene encoding strategy.
+As shown in the $2^{nd}$ and $4^{th}$ rows of Table~\ref{tab:exp_vsa_roigrid}, our proposed voxel-to-keypoint scene encoding strategy achieves better performance than the UNet-based decoder while summarizing the scene features to much less point-wise features than the UNet-based decoder.
+For instance, our voxel set abstraction module encodes the whole scene to around $4k$ keypoints for feeding into the RoI-grid pooling module, while the UNet-based decoder network needs to summarize the scene features to around $80k$ point-wise features in most cases, which validates the effectiveness of our proposed voxel-to-keypoint scene encoding strategy.
 We consider that it might benefit from the fact that the keypoint features are aggregated from multi-scale feature volumes and raw point clouds with large receptive fields, while also keeping the accurate point locations.
-Besides that, the feature dimension of UNet-based decoder is generally smaller than the feature dimensions of our keypoints since it is limited to its large memory consumption on large-scale point clouds, which may degrade its performance.
+Besides that, we should also note that the feature dimension of UNet-based decoder is generally smaller than the feature dimensions of our keypoints since the UNet-based decoder is limited to its large memory consumption on large-scale point clouds, which may degrade its performance.

-We also notice that our voxel set abstraction module achieves worse performance (the $1^{st}$ and $3^{rd}$ rows of Table~\ref{tab:exp_vsa_roigrid}) than the UNet-decoder when it is combined with RoI-aware pooling~\cite{shi2020part}.
-This is to be expected since RoI-aware pooling module generates lots of empty voxels in each proposal by taking only $4k$ keypoints, which may degrade the performance.
-In contrast, our voxel set abstraction module can be ideally combined with RoI-grid pooling module and they can benefit each other by taking a small number of keypoints as the intermediate connection.
+We also notice that our voxel set abstraction module achieves worse performance (the $1^{st}$ and $3^{rd}$ rows of Table~\ref{tab:exp_vsa_roigrid}) than the UNet-decoder when it is combined with RoI-aware pooling~\citep{shi2020part}.
+This is to be expected since RoI-aware pooling module will generate lots of empty voxels in each proposal by taking only $4k$ keypoints, which may degrade the performance.
+In contrast, our voxel set abstraction module can be ideally combined with our RoI-grid pooling module and they can benefit each other by taking a small number of keypoints as the intermediate connection.